-Regular legal-contributor Raymundo Larraín Nesbitt writes a basic step-by-step guideline for non-residents inheriting assets in Spain.
-He also provides an outline on Spain’s Inheritance Tax.
+Lawyer Raymundo Larraín Nesbitt offers a basic step-by-step guideline for non-residents inheriting assets in Spain, and an outline on Spain’s Inheritance Tax.
+This is the first of a two-part series of guides he has written on Spanish Inheritance Tax, or IHT.

 21st of February 2016